 In order to put “Oakville” on the label they need to use 85% of the fruit from the appellation each year.
 They make one wine annually – a Cabernet Sauvignon that is blended with small amounts of grapes from select other Napa vineyards.

 They have found a balance between using French and Hungarian oak with small amounts of American Oak used during the aging.

-The 2007 Cabernet Sauvignon is blended with Merlot, Cabernet Franc and Petite Verdot.
+The 2007 Oakville Cross Cabernet Sauvignon is blended with Merlot, Cabernet Franc and Petit Verdot.
 It is dark in the glass.
 The bouquet is certainly ripe but it does not fall over the edge into jamminess or super ripeness.
-This big and showy bouquet reveals ripe blackberry, black cherry, black currant – with a somewhat liqueur and or floral note to the aroma.
+This big and showy bouquet reveals ripe blackberry, black cherry, black currant – with a somewhat liqueur and floral note to the aroma.

 Aromatically from the bouquet, one expects very ripe fruit to dominate on the palate but that is not the case.
 Rather the palate features a balance yet at the same time a complexity of flavor.
 It shows dark fruit, notes of cedar and a touch of vanilla on the soft finish.
 The tannins are well managed – delicate and smooth from mid palate to the finish.
 This wine is well balanced between fruit and structure throughout.

 Jack is adamant about eliminating cork taint.
 During a trade show he came across a glass enclosure called the Vino-Seal.
 He then spent significant time researching the benefits of using this particular enclosure and contacted several local wineries who had done extensive research and were already using this enclosure.